bmorri13/homelab/README.md

 4. On the left hand side, if it is not expanded, click the hamburger menu (e.g. three stacked bars) to expand the menu and then scroll down to Management > Click Dev Tools

 5. In your Dev Tools Console, paste in the line below to create the `dev_logs` index and the `failover` index.
+> NOTE: Once you paste the below code into your Dev Tools console, click on each code area and hit the play button on the right hand side of your Dev Tools console.
+You will have to do this for each command you place into the Dev Tools console.
 ```
 PUT /dev_logs
 {